ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 Specifically, the IRD announces nine information resources as follows:

-- two network maps
+- two network maps,
-- one CDNI Advertisement resource without dependency
+- one CDNI Advertisement resource without dependency,
-- one CDNI Advertisement resource depending on a network map
+- one CDNI Advertisement resource depending on a network map,
-- one filtered CDNI Advertisement resource to be defined in [](#filteredcdnifci)
+- one filtered CDNI Advertisement resource to be defined in [](#filteredcdnifci),
-- one property map including "cdni-capabilities" as its entity property
+- one property map including "cdni-capabilities" as its entity property,
-- one filtered property map including "cdni-capabilities" and "pid" as its entity properties
+- one filtered property map including "cdni-capabilities" and "pid" as its entity properties, and
-- two update stream services
+- two update stream services:
-  - one for updating CDNI Advertisement resources
+  - one for updating CDNI Advertisement resources,
   - one for updating property maps

 ~~~